rust-github/rust-github.github.io/index.md

 * `cd` into your project.

-* this is just a template, so edit your project according to your own needs by adding what's necessary and removing what you don't like.
+* Edit your project according to your own needs by adding what's necessary and removing what you don't like.

-* create a [new](https://github.com/new) empty repository (do not initialize it with a README, a `.gitignore` or a license).
+* Create a [new](https://github.com/new) empty repository (do not initialize it with a README, a `.gitignore` or a license).

-* follow GitHub instruction to "push an existing repository from the command line".
+* Follow GitHub instruction to "push an existing repository from the command line".

-{% endraw %}

 ### Crates.io